aiven/aiven-docs/docs/platform/concepts/backup-to-another-region.md

 ## How BTAR works

-When you enable the backup to another region (BTAR) feature, an additional service backup is created in the cloud region of your choice that is altenative to the primary backup location.
+When you enable the backup to another region (BTAR) feature, an additional service backup is created in the cloud region of your choice that is alternative to the primary backup location.

 Secondary backups are generated from primary backups, not from the service itself.
 For